igaw/tty-clipboard/USAGE.md

 **Use cases:**
 - Copy from Firefox/Chrome → automatically available in terminal applications
 - Copy in tmux/vim → automatically available in GUI applications
-- Seamless clipboard sync between desktop and remote servers via tty-clipboard
+- Seamless clipboard sync between desktop and multiple remote servers via tty-clipboard

 **Running as a systemd service:**